-New Haven Celebrates 5 Years Camping at MOAB
+New Haven Celebrates 5 Years Camping in MOAB

 Recently, families flew from all over the Unites States and even a few countries outside the US, to converge on the scenic town of Moab in Southern Utah.
 As part of an annual tradition, families spend two nights camping every fall for family weekend, and returned to Moab for the 5th consecutive year – historically we’ve gone to Goblin Valley and Bryce Canyon (in the spring our families camp in Green River and go white water rafting).
 Campus communities from Saratoga Springs, Spanish Fork and Hobble Creek took Moab by storm.
 Nearly 90 families (well over 350 people total!) spend a fantastic Fall getaway.

 Whether it be hiking nearly 6 breathtaking miles of Morning Glory trail, visiting the famous Corona Arch or taking a scenic drive to Canyonlands with spectacular vistas and mesas rivaling that of the Grand Canyon, New Haven families and staff were treated to some extraordinary scenery.
 Other families spent time observing ancient Indian writings dating back perhaps thousands of years ago.
 Some families even tried their hand at Rock Climbing.

 Bruce a parent from TX said, “I may not always go camping, but when I do, it will always be Moab.”
 John Stewart, New Haven’s Executive Director was overheard complimenting families for…“their great attitudes” and “how fun it was to see families playing together.”